 There are many tax instruments.
 They can be applied at all levels of government and there are jurisdictional issues associated with each level (see Constitutional Provisions).
 They can target many different parts of the food system and have many different designs.
 For many, there is significant debate about what designs are most effective to achieve specific purposes, particularly related to health promotion, sustainable and equity.
 The nature of these instruments and some of the debates are captured here.
 Their application is found under the different goals where tax instruments are deemed useful to the transition process.
 The strategy in general is to tax the "bads" (many "bads" are currently incentivized by tax policy) and incentivize the "goods" (frequently, the "goods" are treated poorly or neutrally) (Chalifour and McLeod-Kilmurray, 2016).
+In this sense, taxes should be deliberately used to distort (positively to meet the purpose) resource allocation.
+Much of the policy literature on taxation, however, is about how to minimize resource allocation distortions which makes that literature less useful for the discussions on this site.

 These instruments typically are or could be applied at a federal level, although some of them can also be applied provincially and some of them are shared (e.g., HST, income taxes).